ducksauz/esp-matter-workshop/examples/README.md

 either `esp-matter`, `connectedhomeip`, or `openthread`.
 They're copied into this workshop repo for convenience.

-TODO: Ensure I've got all the proper licenses included each example file.

 ## hello_world

 This is from the ESP-IDF SDK.
 This is just to make sure that you can